How To Avoid Common Mistakes When Brewing Espresso With Beans

 Freezing beans can be a viable option for preserving their freshness, especially if you have a larger quantity that needs to be stored for an extended period.
 However, it’s essential to follow proper freezing techniques to avoid damaging the beans.
 Before freezing, divide your beans into smaller portions in airtight containers or resealable bags.
 When you need to use them, remove the desired portion and allow it to come to room temperature before grinding or brewing.
 It’s important to note that freezing and thawing coffee beans multiple times can affect their flavor, so it’s best to freeze in smaller batches for maximum freshness.

-See also What Are The Most Popular Espresso Beans Among Coffee Enthusiasts?
+See also What Are The Best Espresso Beans For A Strong And Smooth Shot?

 Avoiding Frequent Grinding